Oluwadamilola-Ajumobi/Data-Cleaning-/README.md

 My data cleaning process;

-1) Importing the Dataset
-I downloaded my dataset for the data cleaning project from Kaggle.com (https://www.kaggle.com/imdevskp/cholera-dataset).
+1) Importing the Dataset; downloaded my dataset for the data cleaning project from Kaggle.com (https://www.kaggle.com/imdevskp/cholera-dataset).
 I have always been interested in Health Analytics and obtaining this dataset is an opportunity for me to work on something I'd enjoy.

 2)Summarizing the first and last 5 rows of my data to get a view of what my table looks like.